Racialized man covering mouth

 Ass

-“Ass,” meaning “buttocks,” can also mean silly or mean-spirited.
+“Ass” can mean buttocks or it can refer to someone who is being a jerk.
 However, it’s never OK to use this word to mock, gawk at, shame, or police someone’s body - even if you’re friends.
 Friends can still reinforce fatphobic and body shaming stigmas onto each other.
 People should also be cautious in using the word “ass” in ways that contribute to stigma relating to anal sex and the LGBTQIA2+ community.

 Bastard

 “Bastard” literally means an illegitimate child.
-Historically, people consider it a bad word because a child out of wedlock is “immoral.”
-This word acts as yet another mechanism for demonizing women.
-People often associate “bastard” children with “overly” sexually active women.
-“Bastard” shames family models outside the nuclear model, such as foster families, blended families, plural families, and chosen families.
+Historically, people consider it a bad word because a child out of wedlock is “immoral” and “shameful.”
+The term is often associated with the children of “overly” sexually active women and acts as yet another mechanism for demonizing women.
+It also shames family models outside the nuclear model, such as foster families, blended families, plural families, and chosen families.

-Use of the words “pussy,” “cunt,” or “snatch” can also be potentially triggering for transgender or non-binary people who have gender dysphoria related to their genitals.
+Notably, use of the words “pussy” or “cunt” can be triggering for transgender or non-binary people.

 Damn

-Damn is a word that originated from some religious beliefs and is most often used to condemn something.
+"Damn" is a word that originated from religious beliefs and is most often used to condemn something.

 Dick, Cock, & Prick

-“Dick” and “cock” refer to the penis.
-These words have also been associated with negative behaviour such as being mean, insensitive, or “bad.”
-Using these words to describe someone as “bad” can be understood as connecting someone who has a penis with being someone who is “mean” or “insensitive.”
+These words refer to the penis, but they have also been associated with negative behaviour, such as being mean, insensitive, or “bad.”
+Using these words to describe someone as “bad” can be understood as connecting someone who has a penis with being someone who is mean or insensitive.
+It also means to mess around ("That person is always dicking around") and to describe nothing ("You don't mean dick to me.")
+These associations can all contribute to the stereotype that men are inherently “bad.”

 Douchebag or Douche